ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Workflow Task Parameters
 ========================
-For each workflow task, additional parameters set the values to pass to the job scheduler (e.g., Slurm) that will submit a job for each task to be run.
-Parameters include the number of nodes to use to run the job, the number of MPI processes per node, the maximum walltime to allow for the job to complete, and the maximum number of times to attempt to run each task.
+For each workflow task, additional parameters determine the values to pass to the job scheduler (e.g., Slurm), which submits a job for each task.
+Parameters include the number of nodes to use for the job, the number of :term:`MPI` processes per node, the maximum walltime to allow for the job to complete, and the maximum number of times to attempt each task.

 **Number of nodes:**